 Actions to avoid deviations Briefly describe the actions that will be considered / have been taken to avoid the deviations in the future and when these actions are expected to produce effect.
 If there are no deviations, then this section can be skipped.
-No deviation compared to WP methodology for selection of data source took place.
+Social variables Additional voluntary questionnaires with social variables (employment by education level and nationality) were sent to all fish processing plants to ensure a high respond rate but owners were not willing to fill out them.
+Due to high refusal rate for social variables, POL will collect this data every year and put this variables into obligatory economic questionnaire (starting from 2020).
+There will be reminders of the obligation sent by registered mail and phone calls.
 7. Deviations from Work Plan methodology to choose type of data collection No deviation compared to WP methodology to choose type of data collection took place.
 List the deviations (if any) from the methodologies to choose type of data collecton scheme compared to what was planned in the Work Plan, and explain the reasons for the deviations.
 Actions to avoid deviations Briefly describe the actions that will be considered / have been taken to avoid the deviations in the future and when these actions are expected to produce effect.
 If there are no deviations, then this section can be skipped.
 8. Deviations from Work Plan methodology regarding sampling frame and allocation scheme No deviation compared to WP methodology took place List the deviations (if any) from the methodologies used regarding sampling frame and allocation scheme compared to what was planned in the Work Plan, and explain the reasons for the deviations.
 Actions to avoid deviations Briefly describe the actions that will be considered / have been taken to avoid the deviations in the future and when these actions are expected to produce effect.
 If there are no deviations, then this section can be skipped.
 9. Deviations from Work Plan methodology used for estimation procedures No deviation compared to WP methodology took place.